pendulumswing/cs450-project-final/README.md

 # Sun, Earth, Moon
-A garphics simulation showing the relationship between the Sun, Earth, and Moon using an exaggeration of real-world data while maintaining key proportions.
+A graphics simulation showing the relationship between the Sun, Earth, and Moon using an exaggeration of real-world data while maintaining key proportions.
 There are four views accessible with hotkeys and/or menu options, as outlined below.
 All bodies are textured, lit and follow Kepler’s Third Law of Planetary Motion.
 A user may also increase or decrease animation speed by pressing the up or down arrows.

 <br>